reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 and sharing documents that contain live code, equations, visualizations and explanatory text.
 To install IJulia, please go to [IJulia](https://github.com/JuliaLang/IJulia.jl).

+###### Jupyter-IJulia notebooks via Docker

+Docker provides a very straighforward way to install Jupyter-IJulia notebooks with JWAS.

+- Install Docker from [here](https://docs.docker.com/install/) for your platform.

+- From a terminal (on Mac or Linux), run the command: "docker run -it --rm -p 8888:8888 qtlrocks/jwas-docker:stable"

+This will start a Jupyter-IJulia Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication token.
+The directories and files created within the Docker container will be lost when the container is stopped.
+To save your work on he host machine, a directory on the host machine can be mounted as a folder in the container with the command:

+- docker run -it --rm -p 8888:8888 -v pathToFolderOnHost:/home/jovyan/folderInContainer qtlrocks/jwas-docker

+where "pathToFolderOnHost" is the path to the folder that you want to have access to from within the container, and
+"folderInContainer" is the name of the folder in the container.
+For example, the Docker command

+ docker run -it --rm -p 8888:8888 -v /Users/rohan:/home/jovyan/rohan qtlrocks/jwas-docker

+ creates a Docker container with the folder "rohan" with the contents of "/Users/rohan" of the host machine.
+Files and directories that are in the folder "/home/jovyan/rohan" will not be lost when the container is stopped.

 ###### Standalone application

 !!! note "standalone application (no installation required)"